 What about reorder points?

 A low-stock alert is the poor cousin of a reorder point.
-A real reorder point is computed: expected demand during the supplier's lead time, plus safety stock to absorb variability.
+A real reorder point is computed: expected demand during the supplier's lead time, plus to absorb variability.
 The Flow threshold is just a number you typed — and that difference is the entire story of whether you stock out.